dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 All uniformly colored textures should be white and colored in the Image  component.
 This promotes wise usage of resources.

 16. **Strive for good typography** </br>
 Great typography is a must for achieving a professional look for your game/app.
 Use high quality fonts and make sure that there are only one or two fonts used.
 As a rule of a thumb, if you are using one font, you can use up to 3 different styles of that font, including regular, bold and italic.
-If number of font
+If number of fonts is more than one, consider cutting on the number of styles to 1 or 2 for each font.
 ## Programming

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxODMyOTE5MiwtMzA3MjQ3NDEwLC0xOT
-UxNTIxNTc0LC0yMDY0Mzg5NDEzLC04NjAzODMyOTIsLTE5MDEz
-Njg1MiwxMDA5ODY4ODAwLC02MzcxODExMTYsMjA2NTk4MzA0Mi
-wtNDczNTU5MzE1LDI0NTE3Njk1NiwyMDI4NTE3ODk1LDIwNTI4
-MDMzNiwtNjY0NDA3MzQ3LDIwMjc1MTAzMTgsODEzNDc5MDU2LD
-IxMjM2MDMxMjMsMTA0NTk1Nzg2OSwtOTgxNTYzMjUyLDg5NzIw
-ODQ2N119
+eyJoaXN0b3J5IjpbLTExNTk2MDc5NDAsLTMwNzI0NzQxMCwtMT
+k1MTUyMTU3NCwtMjA2NDM4OTQxMywtODYwMzgzMjkyLC0xOTAx
+MzY4NTIsMTAwOTg2ODgwMCwtNjM3MTgxMTE2LDIwNjU5ODMwND
+IsLTQ3MzU1OTMxNSwyNDUxNzY5NTYsMjAyODUxNzg5NSwyMDUy
+ODAzMzYsLTY2NDQwNzM0NywyMDI3NTEwMzE4LDgxMzQ3OTA1Ni
+wyMTIzNjAzMTIzLDEwNDU5NTc4NjksLTk4MTU2MzI1Miw4OTcy
+MDg0NjddfQ==
 -->